SenseFlow-io/make-blueprint/README.md

 ```

 ### 6. Add your business logic here
+⚠️ Do not run the flow without actual nodes instead of the blanks - the logic breaks smh.
 ![Business Logic](assets/business_logic.png)

-## ⚠️ Notes
+## Notes
-The commit and JSON parse exceptions are used to escape the repeater and simulate a do-while loop structure.
+- The commit and JSON parse exceptions are used to escape the repeater and simulate a do-while loop structure.